Landslide mitigation: Geometry modification

-This type of measure is used in those cases in which, below the material to be removed, the rock face is sound and stable (for example unstable material at the top of the hillside, rock blocks thrusting out from the hillside profile, vegetation that can widen the rock joints, rock blocks isolated from the joints).
+This type of measure is used in those cases in which the rock face is sound and stable below the material to be removed.
+Examples include unstable material at the top of the hillside, rock blocks thrusting out from the hillside profile, vegetation that can widen the rock joints, rock blocks isolated from the joints.

-Detachment measures are carried out where there are risk conditions due to infrastructures or the passage of people at the foot of the hillside.
-Generally this type of measure can solve the problem by eliminating the hazard.
+Detachment measures are carried out where there are risks due to infrastructure or the passage of people at the foot of the hillside.
+This type of measure can solve the problem by eliminating the hazard.
 However, it should be ensured that once the measure is carried out, the problem does not re-emerge in the short term.
 In fact, where there are very cracked rocks, the shallower rock portions can undergo mechanical incoherence, sometimes encouraged by extremes of climate, causing the isolation of unstable blocks.

 The measure can be effected in various ways, which range from demolition with pick axes to the use of explosives.
 In the case of high and/or not easily accessible faces it is necessary to turn to specialists who work acrobatically.

-When explosives are used, sometimes controlled demolition is needed, with the aim of minimising or nullifying the undesired effects resulting from the explosion of the charges, safeguarding the integrity of the surrounding rock.
+When explosives are used, sometimes controlled demolition can minimise or nullify the undesired effects resulting from the explosion of the charges, safeguarding the integrity of the surrounding rock.

 Controlled demolition is based on the drilling of holes placed at a short distance from each other and parallel to the scarp to be demolished.
 The diameter of the holes generally varies from 40 to 80 mm; the spacing of the holes is generally about 10 to 12 times the diameter.
 The charge fuse times are established so that those at the outer edges explode first and the more internal ones successively, so that the area of the operation is delimited.